16262chris/drug_abuse_and_risk_factors_among_women/README.md

-# drug_abuse_and_risk_factors_among_women
+# Drug Abuse and Risk Factors Among Women

-Exploratory data analysis and predictive modeling of drug abuse and risk factors among women
+##This project investigates **drug abuse and its associated risk factors among women** using statistical analysis and machine learning.
+The repository includes a Jupyter Notebook that demonstrates data preprocessing, exploratory data analysis (EDA), visualization, and predictive modeling.